-Internal Medicine Training (IMT) forms the first stage of specialty training for most doctors training in physicianly specialties and will prepare trainees for participating in the acute medical take at a senior level and managing patients with acute and chronic medical problems in outpatient and inpatient settings.
-The curriculum for IMT stage 1 was approved by the GMC in December 2017 and replaces Core Medicial Training (CMT) from August 2019.
+Internal Medicine Training (IMT) forms the first stage of specialty training for most doctors training in physicianly specialties, and will prepare trainees for participating in the acute medical take at a senior level and managing patients with acute and chronic medical problems in outpatient and inpatient settings.
+The curriculum for IMT stage 1 was approved by the GMC in December 2017 and IMT replaced Core Medicial Training (CMT) from August 2019.
 Trainees must complete IMT and acquire the full MRCP(UK) Diploma in order to enter specialty training at ST4 from 2022.
-Some specialties (group 2 specialties) will recruit trainees who have completed two years of IMT and completed MRCP(UK) at ST3 level.
+Some specialties (group 2 specialties) will recruit trainees who have completed two years of IMT and the MRCP(UK).

 Please see the forms and guidance section below for resources to support implementation of the curriculum.
 Related FAQs can be accessed via the links section